brainhack-school2020/BHS_project_Jonathan/README.md

 Anatomical MEG corregistration info

-### A brief update
+### A brief example of what I mean...

 Already dowloaded and started exploring some data

 Hands on the MEG data in a familiar environment (Brainstorm)

 After registering the sensors to the structural MRI, preprocessing MEG, taking tha data to source space and extracting the time-series of each brain region from the Desillan Killany atlas (68 ROIs)...
 Here is an example of how the connectivity (correlation) matrix of a single HCP subject look like:

 ![MEG connectivity matrix](Connect_100307.jpg)

-After following the corresponding steps with fMRI, we could also obtain a connectivity matrix, as the one we saw in last week demonstration
+After following the corresponding steps with fMRI, we could also obtain a correlation connectivity matrix, as the one we saw in last week demonstration

 ![fMRI connectivity matrix (example)](descarga.png)

 ### Deliverables